aztech-digital/daemonize/README.md

 daemonize
 =========

-Small library to give a long running tasks an opportunity to perform some cleanup routines  when it is not cleanly exited (ie. via interrupts / kill).
+Small library to handle POSIX signals from your application.

 It is a simple wrapper on top of pcntl_* functions, and requires a PHP version compiled with pcntl support, which pretty much excludes Windows builds IIRC.

+All this stuff is meant to make it easy to :

+- Get the opportunity to do some cleanup work when a user quits your shell application with Ctrl + C.
+- Pause/resume your application
+- Restart your application (restarts the PHP interpreter under the same PID, so it's a restart with a new stack blablabla...)
+- Send USR signals to your application

 ## Installation